ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>Of the historical assets minted on dogeparty, 65 of them have open <a href="https://dogermint.com/dispensers/#what-is-a-dispenser">dispensers</a> and are available for purchase.
 Among those <b>available on Dogecoin</b> thru Dogeparty dispensers, 29 have images.</p>

-<p><a href="https://dogeparty.xchain.io/asset/ROSSULBRICHT">ROSSULBRICHT</a> appears to be the earliest, indivisible, single-quantity NFT on Dogecoin, <a href="https://dogeparty.xchain.io/tx/36fdf79abca95e109d6a11a13e29402e19df40bfad0dd1f090e9b47847323c8b">currently available by dispenser</a> for 227,272.72 DOGE.
+<p><a href="https://dogeparty.xchain.io/asset/ROSSULBRICHT">ROSSULBRICHT</a> appears to be the earliest, indivisible, supply of 1, NFT on Dogecoin currently available by dispenser (<a href="https://dogeparty.xchain.io/tx/36fdf79abca95e109d6a11a13e29402e19df40bfad0dd1f090e9b47847323c8b">for 227,272.72 DOGE</a>).
 It has no image, and the supply is locked so no more may be issued.</p>

 <p>Among historical assets on dogeparty that currently have open dispensers, there are 500 unique addresses who have purchased those tokens, and among them <a href="https://dogeparty.xchain.io/asset/COUNTERDOGE">COUNTERDOGE</a> has the most, with a total of 351, holders.</p>

 <p><center><a href="{{ site.baseurl }}/assets/images/top-dogecoin-nft/historical/dogeparty-historical-assets_large.webp"><img src="{{ site.baseurl }}/assets/images/top-dogecoin-nft/historical/dogeparty-historical-assets.webp" style="width:100%;"></a></center></p>

-<p>The biggest collection of <b>historical assets on Dogecoin</b> Dogeparty is released by <a href="https://www.dogermint.com/">Dogermint</a>, who has issued a <a href="https://dogermint.com/dispensers/">historical asset starter pack</a> dispensing 133 Dogeparty assets, for 1000 DOGE.</p>
+<p>The biggest collection of <b>historical assets on Dogecoin's Dogeparty</b> is released by <a href="https://www.dogermint.com/">Dogermint</a>, who has issued a <a href="https://dogermint.com/dispensers/">historical asset starter pack</a> dispensing 133 Dogeparty assets, for 1000 DOGE.</p>

 <b><a href="https://dogeparty.xchain.io/tx/dd5cf045064245c7c63b6bedfbefd7a978f93ffd3e05e41b208e10a153bfc928">Dogermint Starter Pack - 1000 Doge</a></b>
 <ul>